 A gritty love story that brings Ukraine vividly to life: from the beautiful l llilac-filled city of Kiev and the ski runs of the Carpathians to the dangerous depths of the Donetsk coalmines and the chilling ghost town of Chernobyl.
 It is 1994 and an idealistic Vanessa Parker enters the world of international aid, bringing with her youth and passion to do good in the ‘Wild East’ of Ukraine after the sudden collapse of communism.
 The country and its people completely win her heart.
 As does Dan, a jaded American Deputy Bureau Chief of USAID.

-WINNER The People's Book Prize 2016
+WINNER The People's Book Prize for Fiction 2016

 Homecoming by Tanya Bullock

 All that mattered to Rosie, all that had ever really mattered, was that she loved Tom and he loved her.
 But when a mysterious sequence of events unfolds, their love is put to the test.
 Quite possibly the strangest love story ever told...

 Anna Bright never wanted to write a novel.
 At least, that’s what she tells herself.
 But a chance encounter with a famous novelist and a surprise gift of an art book cut a chink in Anna’s resolve.
 The short, tragic life of Modigliani’s mistress, Jeanne Hébuterne, becomes an obsession and before she knows it, she has enrolled on a creative writing course, is writing about a fictional Jeanne and mixing with the literati.